Have you Been Charged with Aggravated Identity Fraud in Georgia?

 Penalty for Aggravated Identity Fraud in Georgia

-An aggravated identify fraud conviction in Georgia will be punished by a prison term between one to fifteen years, a fine up to $250,000, or both.
+A conviction for aggravated identify fraud in Georgia will be punished by a prison term between one to fifteen years, a fine up to $250,000, or both.
 It will be considered a felony conviction, which carries significant consequences outside of prison time or fines.
 A felony conviction can make it difficult to gain employment, obtain housing, receive credit, vote, or own a firearm in Georgia.

 In addition to prison or fines, a court may order the defendant to make restitution to the victims of their crime.